 Some of the best Kosher bread and pastries we have ever had have been in an unexpected location – Miami.
 Surprised?
-Well Zak the Baker in Wynwood (405 NW 26th St Miami, FL 33127) has made a name in Miami for having some amazing breads and pastries, and some of the best avocado toast anywhere.
+Well Zak the Baker in Wynwood (We visited 405 NW 26th St Miami, FL 33127 – Zak the Baker has since moved) has made a name in Miami for having some amazing breads and pastries, and some of the best avocado toast anywhere.
 Though we get our fill of Cuban and South American food in Miami, we have also made Zak the Baker part of our Miami food routine.
 And we aren’t the only ones, since Zak the Baker seems to be constantly bustling!
 Continue reading

 Tag Archives: Miami

 Happy Pi(e) Day everyone!
 When we are traveling in the US we love to give a visit to the local pie shops in the area, and sample some of the regional favorites.
 Fireman Derek’s (2818 N. Miami Ave., Miami, FL), is known particularly for its key lime pie.
 Fireman Derek’s is a tiny storefront opened in 2014 by actual Miami Fireman Derek Kaplan.
 There are only two tables inside the shop, but many take their orders to go.
 You can order a whole pie ($25-30) or pie by the slice ($5-6).
 There are seasonal flavors like pumpkin, and pies always available include the signature Krack pie (salted caramel custard that was named one of the best pies in Miami), key lime, apple, pecan and s’mores.
 You can also get some tasty coffee drinks made with Panther beans, cheesecake, milkshakes made with Azucar ice cream, as well as savory pies and quiches.